 Ultimately, make sure your business is a well-oiled machine with clear processes in place.
 Operational manuals, clear job descriptions, and established procedures will instil confidence in the buyer that the business will continue to run smoothly during the transfer of ownership.

 Be ready to open your books and be completely transparent with all aspects of your agency so that you can give proof that it’s an incredible business.
-At the end of the day, your real estate agency is only worth what someone is willing to pay for it.
+At the end of the day, your estate agency is only worth what someone is willing to pay for it.